-Samsung is the only major manufacturer still pushing curved screens.
+Samsung is still pushing curved screens.
 Not a lot of them, mind – the Q8CN is the only one in the QLED range.

 There’s also a flat Q8FN model with full array backlight.
-Initially that was going to be exclusive to the US, but after some pressure from customers and tech journalists, Samsung has agreed to bring it to the UK.
-Here it is called the Q8DN.
+Initially it was going to be exclusive to the US, but after some pressure Samsung has agreed to bring it to the UK.
+It’s called the Q8DN.

 Samsung Q7FN – 55, 65 and 75 inches

-Want a flat QLED without paying top money?
+Want a flat QLED without paying top money (well for any model smaller than 75in)?
 The Q7F of 2017 did the job nicely, and now we have the Q7FN.
 It has the same 1500-nit peak brightness as the Q8CN.
-There’s also a new 75-inch option, which wasn’t available last year.
+There’s also a new 75-inch option.

-Despite being slightly lower in the range, the Q7FN packs the same number of connections as its big siblings: four HDMI and three USB ports.
+Despite being lower in the range, the Q7FN packs the same number of connections as its bigger siblings: four HDMI and three USB ports.

 Samsung Q6FN – 49, 55, 65, 75 and 82 inches

 Now we get into a slightly confusing territory.
-Previously, the Samsung 6 Series were lower-end models, but now Samsung has brought the QLED range down.
-Essentially, you’ll be able to enjoy the colours and brightness of a QLED at a lower price.
+The Samsung 6 Series were lower-end models, but now Samsung has brought the QLED range down.
+Essentially, you’ll be able to enjoy the colours and brightness of QLED at a lower price.

-Peak brightness drops to 1000 nits, which is less than what’s offered on the other QLEDs, but it’s more than you’d get on a 6 Series model.
-We also lose the Ultra Black technology seen in the senior models, but this shouldn’t be a concern – the Q6FN is half as bright as the Q9FN, so its dimming tech doesn’t need to be quite as powerful.
+Peak brightness drops to 1000 nits, which is less than what’s offered on by higher QLEDs, but it’s more than you’d get on a 6 Series model.
+We also lose the Ultra Black technology, but this shouldn’t be a concern – the Q6FN is half as bright as the Q9FN, so its dimming tech doesn’t need to be quite as powerful.